-DeepSeek V3.2 Speciale is the most capable open-source reasoning model available today.
-It surpasses GPT-5 on math benchmarks, matches Gemini 3.0 Pro on reasoning tasks, and achieved gold-medal level performance in the 2025 International Mathematical Olympiad.
+DeepSeek V3.2 Speciale is among the most capable open-source reasoning models available today.
+It delivers top-tier performance on math benchmarks, achieved gold-medal level performance in the 2025 International Mathematical Olympiad, and ranks competitively against frontier proprietary models on reasoning tasks.
 The model features DeepSeek Sparse Attention (DSA), a mechanism that dramatically reduces compute for long-context inputs.

-This guide gives you the exact hardware specs, vLLM configuration, and deployment steps — from the minimum setup that actually works to the production configuration that handles real traffic.
+This guide gives you the exact hardware specs, vLLM configuration, and deployment steps, from the minimum setup that actually works to the production configuration that handles real traffic.
+Check out our GPU memory requirements guide for detailed VRAM planning across different models, and our 2026 GPU requirements cheat sheet for quick reference comparisons.
+For a detailed look at how MoE inference works across all major models, see our MoE inference optimization guide.

 Model Specifications